TERREMEMBER/znbase/docs/content/v2.0/reference/drivers/postgresql-jdbc-driver.md

 showAsideToc: true
 ---

-Because YSQL is PostgreSQL compatible, you can use the [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/) with your favorite PostgreSQL tools and clients to develop and manage YugabyteDB.
+Because YSQL is PostgreSQL compatible, you can use the [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/) with your favorite PostgreSQL tools and clients to develop and manage ZNbaseDB.

 ## Download